girirajanlab/CN_Learn/README.md

 While CN-Learn has been shown to perform best when built as a ‘Random Forest’ classifier, it can also be built as a ‘Logistic Regression’ or ‘Support Vector Machine’ classifier.
 CN-Learn can also be seamlessly extended to include newer set of CNV calling algorithms in the future by simply changing a single parameter supplied to CN-Learn.

-## Software Requirements
-Given the number of softwares and tools required to run the four individual CNV calling algorithms prior to running CN-Learn, every software/tool required to run CN-Learn end-to-end has been packaged into a Docker image.
-Following are some of the preinstalled software tools,
-1) Python 3.7.3
-2) R 3.4.4
-3) GATK 3.5
-4) bedtools 2.27.1
-5) samtools 1.3.1
-6) CANOES, CODEX, CLAMMS, XHMM & CN-Learn

-The complete list of softwares preinstalled in the image is provided in the [Dockerfile](https://github.com/girirajanlab/CN_Learn/blob/master/Dockerfile).

-Docker must be installed using the following commands prior to running CN-Learn.
-Follow the steps provided in the [instructions](https://docs.docker.com/install/) page for the specific Linux distribution installed on the host machine.

-If docker installation is successful, the following command would return the current version of the docker installed on the host machine.

-> **docker version**

 # Citation

 [A machine-learning approach for accurate detection of copy-number variants from exome sequencing](https://www.biorxiv.org/content/10.1101/460931v2)